lab272/semtex_varkinvis/README.md

 3. utility/*:  various utility programs.

-4. dog:        Linear stability and optimal growth analysis for incompressible flows both steady and time-periodic (with its own user guide).
+4. dog:        linear stability and optimal growth analysis for incompressible flows both steady and time-periodic (with its own user guide).

 A semtex user guide and HTML documentation is provided in the doc directory.